enessyarali/Easy-Warehouse/DesignDocument.md

 which have been omitted for the sake of brevity.

-## Exceptions

-## Warehouse & Model

 ### EzWhInterface & EzWh
 The `EzWhInterface` interface, which in our case is implemented by the `EzWh` class, is the façade used by the front end to interact with the back end.
 Its role is mainly _translational_, since every function
-1. Possibly converts from JSON to custom Java classes
+1. Possibly converts from JSON to custom classes
 2. Interacts with the database by calling the proper low-level functions
-3. Possibly converts the result from custom Java classes to JSON
+3. Possibly converts the result from custom classes to JSON

 ```
 ************************* SKU *************************